ROHITVARSHNEY1122/M3_Wiper_Control_System/1_Requirements/README.md

 # INTRODUCTION
+- A windshield wiper or wiper blade is a device which is used to remove rain, snow, ice, washer fluid, water, from a vehicle's front window.
+- Every heavy  motor vehicles including cars, trucks , train locomotives and some aircraft—are installed  with such wipers .
+- After reading several research papers , I understood that safety requirements under unfavourable weather condition is necessary even at low speed also for motor vehicles and therefore I started making wiper control system using arm based microcontrollers.
+- It consist of rubber blades attached at its metal arms with pivot magnets at its other ends.
+- Finally this project application helps users in day to day life and prevents accidents and allows safe and healthy journey.

 ## RESEARCH
 This application is researched from various sources (like you tube , google and research papers ) and then I have modified into successful working model application of wiper control system using arm based microcontrollers.

+## END GOAL
+- Clear vision in adverse weather conditions .
+- Avoid accidents and ensure safety with latest mechanism.

 ### Who
 -   Everyone who wants safety and clear vision of road in driving using motor vehicles.